cho-regin/yabe/Docs/README.txt

 			Re-organisation can be done with Drag/Drop operations by moving Folders in Folder, and Devices in Folder.
 			A menu View Folders can be used to delete/rename/insert Folder.
+			To experience this mode just change "Device Mode View" and restart.

 	2.8 Bacnet Object name
 			By default Bacnet objects are displayed using the object identifier eg :